What is night work?

 You are a night worker if you meet both these conditions:

-- You normally works for at least 3 hours between midnight and 7am
+- You normally work for at least 3 hours between midnight and 7am

-- At least half of your working hours in a year are at night
+- At least half of your working hours in a year are during these hours

 In general the maximum average working week is 48 hours.
 As a night worker, you should not work more than an average of 8 hours in a 24-hour period.